Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 # Install Kuadrant on an OpenShift cluster

+!!! note

-NOTE: You must perform these steps on each OpenShift cluster that you want to use Kuadrant on.
+    You must perform these steps on each OpenShift cluster that you want to use Kuadrant on.

 ## Prerequisites

 - OpenShift Container Platform 4.14.x or later with community Operator catalog available.
 - AWS account with Route 53 and zone.
 - Accessible Redis instance.

 ## Procedure